-Hans van Vliet, the owner of Jedermann Café, is a legendary figure in Budapest's restaurant and bar scene with a genius for creating all-inviting places for everyone to enjoy (hence "Jedermann", which translates to "everyone").
-On any given day, tables at Jedermann might be filled with senior citizens fiercely debating Hungarian politics, students gossiping over a cup of coffee, and a theater director mapping out upcoming projects with the staff.
-Jedermann is located in a quiet District 9 street, not far from the city center, but away from the throngs clogging the more popular Jewish Quarter.
+Founded by the legendary Budapest restaurateur, Hans van Vliet, Jedermann is a snug, all-inviting café and restaurant for all to enjoy (hence "Jedermann," which translates to "everyone").
+On any given day, tables might be filled with senior citizens fiercely debating Hungarian politics, students gossiping over a cup of coffee, and a theater director mapping out upcoming projects with the staff.
+Jedermann is buried on a quiet part of District 9, not far from the city center but away from the throngs clogging the party district.

 Jazz is the central theme here: jazz posters drape the walls, jazz is playing in the background, and there are live jazz performances on Friday and Saturday evenings (booking via email; the place fills up quickly; no concerts during the summer).
 The food isn't going to blow your mind, but the low-priced breakfast dishes, the savory French toast (bundáskenyér), and the hearty goulash soup are perfectly satisfying.
 A selection of Hungarian wines are available, too.